bkerley/bryceblog/_drafts/clam-blitz-ui.md

 which configures the map and UI for a given mode, but sets the timer out to an hour so you can mess around and do whatever.

-We went with clam blitz and recon at
+We went with Clam Blitz and recon at
 Wahoo World.

 After a couple minutes,